gabrie30/ghorg/examples/gitlab.md

 1. There are differences in how ghorg works with GitLab on hosted instances vs GitLab cloud.
 Please make sure to follow the correct section below.

-1. With GitLab, if ghorg detects repo naming collisions with repos being cloned from different groups/subgroups, ghorg will automatically append the group/subgroup path to the repo name.
-You will be notified in the output if this occurs.

-1. For all versions of GitLab you can clone groups or sub groups individually

 1. The `--preserve-dir` flag will mirror the nested directory structure of the groups/subgroups/projects locally to what is on GitLab.
 This prevents any name collisions with project names.
 If this flag is ommited all projects will be cloned into a single directory.
 If there are collisions with project names and `--preserve-dir` is not used the group/subgroup name will be prepended to those projects.
 An informational message will also be displayed during the clone to let you know if this happens.

+1. For all versions of GitLab you can clone groups or sub groups individually

 ## Hosted GitLab Instances